TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 [Virtualization](https://en.wikipedia.org/wiki/Hardware_virtualization) seems like it must be a relatively recent invention but was actually first implemented in the 1960s.
 IBM developed hardware that supported full virtualization.
 You could run software in a virtualized environment without it knowing that it wasn't running directly on the hardware.

 Another team at IBM (working with MIT) realized that virtualization would be a much quicker way to achieve time sharing.
-They came up with the CP/CMS system.
+They came up with the [CP/CMS](https://en.wikipedia.org/wiki/History_of_CP/CMS) system.
 CP refers to the Control Program (now called a hypervisor) which runs on the hardware and implements the virtualization system.
 CMS is the Console Monitor System, a lightweight single user operating system.
 CP hosts multiple virtual machines each running a copy of CMS.
 Each user has access to what looks like a stand alone computer capable of running any software that would run on the bare machine.

 CP/CMS was followed by a whole series of virtualization based operating systems.
+Eventually, full multi-user, multi-tasking operating systems could be run as virtual machines.

+This is the point at which we see the first introduction of multi-tenant business models.
+For example, in 1968 a [startup](https://en.wikipedia.org/wiki/National_CSS) had the bright idea of leasing an IBM Mainframe running CP/CMS and reselling computer time.
+Each tenant had access to a dedicated virtual machine.

 ## Minicomputers

-* minicomputers - more advanced monolithic OS supporting multi-user, multi-tasking and virtual memory
+Single chip CPU microprocessors first appeared in the early 1970s.
+This led to an explosion of new (relatively) inexpensive commercial computers known as minicomputers.
+Rather than filling a room, a minicomputer took up a single rack cabinet.
+To fit a CPU on a single microprocessor they had simpler instructions, smaller data words and no room for fancy features like virtualization.

+Fortunately, OS development had come a long way by this time.
+Minicomputer OSes directly supported time sharing features like multi-tasking, access control and virtual memory.
+The first version of the Unix operating system was developed for use on a minicomputer.

+Minicomputers were cheap enough that individual departments within Universities and large companies could have their own.
+Small companies could afford their own rather than paying for a tenant in a time shared mainframe.

 ## Microcomputers

-* microcomputers - single user, cheap enough that you can have one each
+As the microprocessor revolution continued, microcomputers were developed.
+They used processors with even simpler instruction sets than minicomputers.
+They were designed for single person use, priced cheaply enough that (wealthy) individuals could afford them.
+By the end of the 1980s the Intel based IBM compatible PC that we're still familiar with today was becoming dominant.

+Who needs multi-tenant architecture when you can have a computer each?

+## Client-Server

-* Client-Server - collaboration software needs sharing.
+Client-Server - collaboration software needs sharing.
 User micro as client, connecting to beefy server (first mini then later server class micro-architectures)

-* Hosted Applications
+## Hosted Applications
-* Virtualization round 2
+## Virtualization, Round 2
-* Multi-tenant applications
+## Multi-tenant applications
-* Cloud Providers - IaaS
+## Cloud Providers - IaaS
-* Serverless - PaaS and beyond
+## Serverless - PaaS and beyond

 # Current State